Buying a diamond can be an important (and expensive) event, but it can be confusing.

 - Is a solitaire diamond best, or is a cluster of stones a better choice?

-Gem and jewelry expert Antoinette Matlins offers advice to help you buy a beautiful quality diamond that without blowing your budget.
+Gem and jewelry expert Antoinette Matlins offers advice to help you buy a beautiful quality diamond without blowing your budget.
 She helps you juggle the elements of a diamond ring and its setting to create the perfect engagement ensemble.
 Read her interview for important diamond buying advice and insight.

 Question: How should an inexperienced person shop for a diamond engagement ring?